Federal budget legislation enacted in late December did a lot more than fund the government for another year.

 Taxpayers who itemize their federal income taxes, as opposed to taking the flat standard deduction, might be eligible for the medical expense deduction.
 This tax break allows you to write off some of various types of medical and dental costs.

-To simplify a complicated back-and-forth of the amount over the past few years, a medical expense deduction floor of 7.5% has been extended through 2020.
+The latest change is that a medical expense deduction floor of 7.5% has been extended through tax year 2020.
 That is to say, the floor will not revert to 10%, as was set to happen for tax year 2019.

 This change makes it easier to qualify for the medical expense deduction and makes the deduction more valuable for those who qualify for it.

-Specifically, this change means that this tax filing season, folks whose eligible medical expenses exceeded 7.5% of their adjusted gross income (found on your tax return) can deduct the amount of those expenses that exceeds 7.5% of that income, assuming they otherwise qualify for the deduction.
+Specifically, this change means that folks whose eligible medical expenses exceeded 7.5% of their adjusted gross income (found on your tax return) can deduct the amount of those expenses that exceeds 7.5% of that income, assuming they otherwise qualify for the deduction.

 For help determining whether you’re eligible for the medical expense deduction, try out the IRS website’s interactive tool “Can I Deduct My Medical and Dental Expenses?”